germanangut/options-trading-app/README.md

 ## Key features

-- `main.py` is the core scanner and reporting engine.
+- `main.py` is the CLI entry point that parses arguments and orchestrates scanning.
+- `engine.py` is the core scanning engine containing all business logic.
 - `app.py` provides a Streamlit UI for interactive scanning.
 - Configurable profiles: `conservative`, `balanced`, and `aggressive`.
 - Built-in ticker groups such as `tech`, `index`, and `mixed`.